preethig209/GitTraining/Readme.txt

 Hello

 This is for training purpose.
 This session covers the basic idea of Git.

+No of attenders: 6